ArtemioUrbina/240pTestSuite/240psuite/NES/README.md

 The 240p test suite for Nintendo Entertainment System was developed in 6502 assembly language using [ca65], with image conversion tools written in Python 3 and [Pillow] (Python Imaging Library).
-It was tested on an authentic NES console using a [PowerPak].
+It was tested on authentic NTSC and PAL NES consoles using a [PowerPak].

-As of version 0.04, the suite for NES fully supports only the NTSC NES.
-Timing in the Stopwatch and Manual lag test is slow on PAL NES and Dendy famiclones.
-Hill zone test should appear correct on Dendy famiclones but will show incorrect split points on PAL NES.
-Fixes for PAL are planned pending recruitment of testers with appropriate hardware.
+Since version 0.05, the suite for NES compensates for differences between NTSC and PAL NES.
+It should work on a Dendy famiclone, though this hasn't been tested yet.

-There are currently six other platforms that run the suite:
+There are as of November 2015 six other platforms that run the suite:

 * It was first developed in C for the Sega Genesis using the SGDK, using 320x224p pixel resolution.